Want to experience life as a local in Scotland, England or Wales? You need a UK working holiday visa!

 - Be aged 18-30

 - Have £2,530 in savings and a letter from your bank as proof

 - Have no dependents (no children living with you and no children you’re financially responsible for)

-- Be covered by the National Health Service (NHS) — to do this you pay a one-time £600 Immigration Health Surcharge that covers you for the full 24 months (£300 per year)
+- Be covered by the National Health Service (NHS) — to do this, you pay a £470 Immigration Health Surcharge that covers you for one year of your stay.

 - Have a passport from one of the following countries:

 - New Zealand

 How to apply for the UK working holiday visa